 Our graduates meet or exceeded the NYS basic and proficiency standards in English Language Arts and Mathematics.

 In 2014, two area high school valedictorians were graduates of SMI.
 In fact, many SMI graduates go on to receive a multitude of honors.

 St. Mary's Institute receives support and guidance from historic St. Mary's Roman Catholic Church in Amsterdam, New York.

-St. Mary's is a Catholic community of faith, nourished by Word and Sacrament, who trusting in the merits of Jesus Christ and faithful to the Church's magisterium, seek to live the Gospel in the world today through Liturgy and service.
+St. Mary's is a Catholic community of faith, nourished by Word and Sacrament, who trust in the merits of Jesus Christ and are faithful to the Church's magisterium, seeking to live the Gospel in the world today through Liturgy and service.

 St. Mary's Church is led by Rev. Jeffrey M,

 SMI students are on a mission to achieve academic excellence.